Iran denies talks with US after Trump postpones strikes on power grid

 Israeli Prime Minister Benjamin Netanyahu said in a video statement that he spoke with Trump on Monday and that Israel would press on with attacks in Lebanon and Iran.

-But Netanyahu said Trump believed there was a possibility of "leveraging the mighty achievements obtained by the IDF (Israel Defence Forces) and the US military, in order to realise the goals of the war in a deal - a deal that will preserve our vital interests."
+But Netanyahu said Trump believed there was a possibility of "leveraging the mighty achievements obtained by the Israel Defence Force and the US military, in order to realise the goals of the war in a deal — a deal that will preserve our vital interests".

 Although there was no immediate confirmation that talks had taken place as described by Trump, Iran's foreign ministry described initiatives to reduce tensions.